This pathway of our MA Music intends to strengthen your playing and theoretical knowledge through intensive piano-based study.

 Throughout these modules you’ll receive advice, support and feedback from your academic supervisor.
 You’ll have the freedom to submit work on areas that interest you - our courses our designed to allow maximum flexibility and independence.

 Critical Reflection in Musical Practice (20 credits) runs throughout the year.
 In this module you’ll develop sophisticated ways to articulate critical and reflective outlooks on your creative work, writing short, critically reflective essays each week that relate wider issues connected with piano performance to your own practice.
 These essays are not assessed, but will provide valuable experience and feedback for your assessed recital commentaries.
+You can also choose to deliver presentations in place of reflective essays.

 In Term 3, your classes will prepare you to write and deliver a research presentation on a topic of your choice to your fellow students.